MScBiomedicalInformatics/MSIB32500/lectures/lecture1.md

 ![filestructure](https://raw.githubusercontent.com/MScBiomedicalInformatics/MSIB32500/master/cheatsheets/files.jpg)

 2. Copy the file *SRR001655.fastq* from */group/mscbmi/lecture1/* to the *folder4*
-3. Move a password encrypted copy of SRR001655.fastq from *folder4* to *folder1*
+3. Move a password protected encrypted copy of SRR001655.fastq from *folder4* to *folder1*
 4. Remove recursively the contents of the folder *ex1*

 ## File transfer between computers